pbj-writes/pbj-writes/README.md

 `PBJ` is my secret name.

 ## What I do
-A technical writer in a Technical Publications and Localization department at a ...company.
+I'm a content developer, writer, librarian.

 ## What's my writing assignment?
-I'm thee writer for a cloud platform product.
+I'm thee doc engineer for a cloud platform product.

-Previously, I was assigned to fraud products and worked as a writer/DevOps-min on a lean professional services team that delivered bespoke optimization solutions.
+Previously, I was assigned to fraud products and worked as a writer/DevOpser on a lean professional services team that delivered bespoke optimization solutions.

 ## What I need to learn
 MOAR TECHNICAL SKILLZ.